 The Los Angeles Rams, LA's first professional sports team, has a rich history that spans 85 years and three different cities, includes three World Championships and 30 of its members enshrined in the Pro Football Hall of Fame.
 In 2016, the Rams returned home to Los Angeles after a 20-year absence.
 While the players are out on the field working every day to try to bring a Super Bowl trophy to Los Angeles, there’s a whole organization working behind the scenes to build a championship brand and strengthen the connection between the team and its fans, as well as grow the fanbase.
-One of these masterminds is Michelle Runch, who leads Marketing, Media, and Creative Operations and works with a team of eight designers to deliver 1500 creatives per year.
+One of these masterminds is Michelle Runch, who leads Media Strategy & Operations and works with a team of eight designers to deliver 1500 creatives per year.
 From uniform branding to ticketing artwork, Michelle and her team manage incoming requests across seven departments.

 The Rams underwent a total rebrand in 2020, including new uniforms and fan merchandise.
 Along with the opening of SoFi Stadium, it has been a pivotal year, and remote work due to COVID-19 shelter-in-place added to the complexity.
 But the creative team had already been using Asana to manage work, so they were able to seamlessly transition and collaborate to pull off the rebrand.